aubio/aubio/README.md

 To subscribe to the list, use the mailman form: http://lists.aubio.org/listinfo/aubio-user/

-Alternatively, you can contact directly the author:
+Alternatively, feel free to contact directly the author.

-    Paul Brossier <piem@aubio.org>

 Copyright and License Information